Stono/morm/README.md

 WARNING:  I strongly suggest against using this module right now - give it a week or two.
 However if you insist, someone needs to check that getLastInsertedId() in lib/dal.js works with sql server!

+## TODO
+ - Need to improve how I return the identity from an insert statement in SQL.. it all feels a bit hacky right now and I should be using @@IDENTITY instead.
+ - Implement a model.save({bulk: true}) which will do a bulk insert rather than a row by row returning the ID.
+Ultimately the models wouldnt then be controllable in an ORM manner but that is fine for some situations.

 ## Getting Started
 ```javascript
 npm install morm